MUDE-2025/GA1.2/report.md

 The error of the midpoint rule scales with the size of integration intervals in the same way as for the trapezoidal rule.
 However, it requires evaluating the function at the midpoint of each interval which is is not possible with fixed measurements.

 Note, however, that for this data set the differences between the integration methods are actually all small.
-Experimenal and measurement inaccuracies will be more important for the final discharge estimate than the choice of numerical integration technique.
+Experimental and measurement inaccuracies will be more important for the final discharge estimate than the choice of numerical integration technique.

 % solution_end